-Other Details: Medal issued to commemorate the flight of Coppin's Balloon.
+Medal issued in 1858 to commemorate the flight of Coppin's Balloon.
 On 1 February 1858 the people of Melbourne witnessed a flight of the 'Australasian', a gas-powered balloon piloted by English aeronaut Joseph Dean and imported by George Coppin.
-It rose from Cremorne Gardens, on the north bank of the Yarra, to a height of three thousand feet, flew for half an hour and landed in Heidelberg Road.
-It was heralded as Australia's first flight.
+It rose from Coppin (Cremorne) Gardens, on the north bank of the Yarra, to a height of three thousand feet, flew for half an hour and landed in Heidelberg Road.
+It was heralded as Australia's first human flight.

 At centre a balloon, above on broad border, COPPIN'S BALLOON; across centre of balloon AUSTRALASIAN